 - Preheat oven to 350°F.

-- In a food processer* combine your graham crackers, brown sugar, and softened butter, until it looks like sand.13 graham cracker sheets, 6 tbs softened butter*, 3 tbs brown sugar
+- In a food processor, combine your graham crackers, brown sugar, and softened butter until the mixture resembles sand.13 graham cracker sheets, 6 tbs softened butter*, 3 tbs brown sugar

 - Firmly press the mixture into the pie dish, along the bottom and up the sides.

-- Bake for 15 minutes then remove from oven and set aside.
+- Bake for 15 minutes, then remove from the oven and set aside.

 Pumpkin Pie